Arthie/xwind/packages/class-composer/README.md

 tw`text-red-100 hover:text-red-100`
 ```

-### variants object examples
+### utility variants object examples

-Tailwind class variants object applies the variant (object key) to the classes (object variant).
+Tailwind class variants object applies the variant (object key) to utility classes (object variant).
 This is usefull to structure a long list of classes.

+`note:`
-`note:` pseudo variants cannot contain variant objects
+- pseudo variants cannot contain variant objects
+- this can only be used for utility classes

 ```js
 //pseudo variant